 - If you suspect that whomever you hire is venting out gases instead of responsibly containing them, you can report it on the EPA’s tip line.
 If the refrigerant is being properly recovered, your technician will be using a machine and a reusable cylinder to capture the gas.
 If the technician is emptying the gas into a plastic jug or no container at all, it’s not being recovered properly and is venting out into the air.

-My fridge is beyond repair
+My fridge is beyond repair, what should I do?

 - Check with your electric utility to see if it sponsors a turn-in program that will pay you for your old appliance.
 Many do!